CBD for Dogs with Cancer

 • drowsiness

-Always discuss CBD with your veterinarian before giving it to your dog so that you can make sure it doesn’t interfere with any other medications or supplements that your dog may be taking.
-CBD can make some medications more effective, and can increase the side effects of others.
+That’s why you should always discuss CBD with your veterinarian before giving it to your dog so that you can make sure it doesn’t interfere with any other medications or supplements your dog may be taking.

 Giving CBD with Other Treatments

-CBD is believed to be safe to give along with chemotherapy because laboratory studies on canine cancer cells have shown a synergistic effect between CBD and several chemo drugs.2 CBD can also be beneficial for relieving side effects from chemotherapy.2
+CBD is believed to be safe to give along with chemotherapy because laboratory studies on canine cancer cells have shown a synergistic effect between CBD and several chemo drugs.2 CBD can also be beneficial for relieving side effects from chemotherapy.

 There are no known interactions with other supplements, but all supplement usage should be discussed with a veterinarian.